intel/trustauthority-client-for-java/README.md

 # Intel® Trust Authority Java Client
-Intel Trust Authority Client provides a set of Java libraries for attesting different TEEs with Intel Trust Authority.
-Users can link the Java libraries within their application and make REST calls to Intel Trust Authority for fetching token containing information about the TEE attested that can be verified.
+Intel Trust Authority Client provides a set of Java packages for attesting different TEEs with Intel Trust Authority.
+Users can link the Java packages within their application and make REST calls to Intel Trust Authority for fetching token containing information about the TEE attested that can be verified.

 ## System Requirement